dddbbb/testApp/README.md

 # testApp
-This is Terraform v0.14.8 project for creating Test environment at Google Cloud Provider with Netdata monitoring system.
+This is Terraform v0.14.8 project for creating Test environment at Google Cloud Platform with Netdata monitoring system.
 How it works:
 - Creates 3 vm instance (f1-micro by default) Redis, testApp1, testApp2
 - Configuring each instance (public ip's, Redis connection, ssh connection, Netdata monitoring agent)